Unlocking Success: Mastering AI Prompting for RFPs in 2025

 1. Multi-modal AI for complex document understanding

-• Impact: Reduces manual interpretation of technical requirements by 70-80%
+- Impact: Reduces manual interpretation of technical requirements

 2. Agentic AI for autonomous research and drafting

-• Impact: Enables one proposal manager to handle workload previously requiring 3-4 people
+- Impact: Enables proposal managers to handle increased workload

 3. Real-time compliance and risk assessment